-- 11.6.24 Widening of this section of the A57 to dual carriageway would be a major undertaking, involving potential significant loss of trees as this section of the A57 passes through Sherwood Forest and is forested on both sides of the carriageway.
-There are also several access junctions that would need improving including junctions serving B&Q, Wilko and DHL distribution centres, and a side road junction (Old Coach Road) that would need to be improved, in addition to the roundabout junctions with the B6034 / Netherton Road (J5), B6040 Mantonwood (J6) and the A1 / A614 Apleyhead (J7). - 11.6.25 The cost of improving this section of the A57 will therefore be heavily dependent upon the design of the scheme considering factors such as: - Whether at-grade or grade separated junctions are provided - Replacement pedestrian bridge between J4 (B6034) and J5 (B6040) - Replacement road bridge between J4 (B6034) and J5 (B6040) - Need for any other structures such as culverts or retaining walls - Earthworks - Third-party land costs where widening cannot be achieved within the highway boundary - Utility diversion / protection works - Tree removal - Drainage - Lighting - Traffic management during construction - 11.6.26 It is therefore not possible at this stage to provide an estimated cost for widening this section of the A57 without first undertaking a feasibility study and preliminary design exercise and Bassetlaw District Council intends to commission a separate study to examine this in due course.
-However, given the scale of the works required, the cost of a widening scheme is likely to be significant and beyond the affordability of developer contributions alone. - 11.6.27 It is therefore recommended that the Council work with relevant partners to agree an 'Improvement Plan' for the A57 corridor which considers planned growth as well as other likely sites that may come forward through the lifetime of the Local Plan.
+- 11.6.23 Widening of this section of the A57 to dual carriageway would be a major undertaking, involving potential significant loss of trees as this section of the A57 passes through Sherwood Forest and is forested on both sides of the carriageway.
+There are also several access junctions that would need improving including junctions serving B&Q, Wilko and DHL distribution centres, and a side road junction (Old Coach Road) that would need to be improved, in addition to the roundabout junctions with the B6034 / Netherton Road (J5), B6040 Mantonwood (J6) and the A1 / A614 Apleyhead (J7). - 11.6.24 The cost of improving this section of the A57 will therefore be heavily dependent upon the design of the scheme considering factors such as: - Whether at-grade or grade separated junctions are provided - Replacement pedestrian bridge between J4 (B6034) and J5 (B6040) - Replacement road bridge between J4 (B6034) and J5 (B6040) - Need for any other structures such as culverts or retaining walls - Earthworks - Third-party land costs where widening cannot be achieved within the highway boundary - Utility diversion / protection works - Tree removal - Drainage - Lighting - Traffic management during construction - 11.6.25 It is therefore not possible at this stage to provide an estimated cost for widening this section of the A57 without first undertaking a feasibility study and preliminary design exercise.
+Bassetlaw District Council has therefore established an A57 Project Group with Nottinghamshire County Council (Local Highway Authority), National Highways, Rotherham Metropolitan Borough Council, Derbyshire County Council and Sheffield City Council which will consider options in further detail.
+However, given the scale of the works required, the cost of a widening scheme is likely to be significant and funding mechanisms should reflect the combined effects of Local Plan development impacts as well as strategic use of the A57 between the A1 and M1. - 11.6.26 It is therefore recommended that the Council work with relevant partners to agree an 'Improvement Plan' for the A57 corridor which considers planned growth as well as other likely sites that may come forward through the lifetime of the Local Plan.
 The Improvement Plan should identify a credible mechanism for mitigation and the delivery of any improvements required to the highway.